Politics of Bangladesh: Background, Independence movement and Provisional Government

-After a brutal Pakistani army crackdown on the local people of East Pakistan on 25 March 1971 carried out under orders of Pakistan President Yahya Khan, Sheikh Mujibur Rahman, the then Chief of Awami League and the leader of the liberation movement declared independence of Bangladesh (East Pakistan) on 26 March 1971, which was broadcast from Chittagong radio station on 27 March, first by the then Awami League Secretary of Chittagong Mr Abdul Hannan and other Awami League leaders and then by Major Ziaur Rahman on behalf of Sheikh Mujibur Rahman in the evening of 27 March, thus starting the Bangladesh Liberation War.
+After a brutal Pakistani army crackdown on the local people of East Pakistan on 25 March 1971 carried out under orders of Pakistan President Yahya Khan, Sheikh Mujibur Rahman, the then Chief of Awami League was arrested on 26 March 1971.
+When the news reached the radio station in Chittagong, freedom fighter Major Ziaur Rahman on behalf of Sheikh Mujibur Rahman declared independence, thus starting the Bangladesh Liberation War.
 Captain Rafiq BU Commanding Officer of Chittagong East Pakistan Rifles revolted first and subsequently other commanding officers at different places: Major Shafiullah, Major Khaled Musharraf and Major Ziaur Rahman revolted with their forces.
-Sheikh Mujibur Rahman was arrested by the Pakistan Army in early hours of 26 March, immediately after he declared independence and was taken to West Pakistan, where he remained in jail until early January 1972.

 Bangladesh's first government formed on 10 April 1971 and took the oath of office in Meherpur, Kushtia on 17 April 1971.
 Sheikh Mujibur Rahman was elected as the first president of the Provisional Government of Bangladesh, Syed Nazrul Islam was elected as the vice president, and Tajuddin Ahmed was elected as the first prime minister.
 Other major cabinet members were Mr Kamruzzaman, Mr Monsur Ali and Khodokar Mustaq Ahmed, all senior Awami League leaders.
 Sheikh Mujibur Rahman by virtue of his position as the president of Bangladesh became the Supreme Commander of the Liberation Army, while Colonel M.A.G.
 Osmani was appointed by the provisional government as the Commander-in- Chief of the liberation army.
 Subsequently, the provisional government formed its secretariat and designated top bureaucrats as chiefs of the divisions of the Secretariat.
 The Provisional Government later divided Bangladesh into eleven Sectors for conducting war efficiently and in an organized manner.
 This Government became the first legal political entity on behalf of the fighting people of Bangladesh and represented the people in the international arena.
 Prime Minister Tajuddin Ahmed started intergovernmental dialogue with the Indian Government immediately after the formation of the Provisional Government.
 Bangladesh achieved victory in the liberation war on 16 December 1971.